 What costs are involved to use an MDM system?

-MDMs are typically purchased on a monthly subscription basis, although some are at no cost.
+MDMs are typically purchased on a monthly subscription basis, although some are at no cost, including options available in the Ministry’s Microsoft Schools Agreement.
 The cost of the MDM should be considered alongside the alternative (if it exists) of purchasing and running a server and software to manage the devices at your school.
 Simplifying the management of devices with MDMs should lead to cost-savings through reduced technical support time.

 Technical support costs